“Barbara May has an appeal and likeability that can move an audience into a space we rarely see... inspiring!”

 With more than two decades of work experience behind her in fields as diverse as sport and recreation, education, not-for-profit management, entertainment and government, Barbara brings a uniquely powerful mix of personal stories, humorous examples, and real-world insight to her programs and clients.
-By talking openly about her struggles and triumphs, Barbara helps individuals and teams see and get past their stumbling blocks and be happy, motivated and productive at work.
+By talking openly about her struggles and triumphs, Barbara helps individuals and teams see and get past their stumbling blocks and be happy, motivated and productive.

 Barbara May has a great deal of experience and first-hand information to share about overcoming stumbling blocks at work.
 She has interviewed business owners on the Learning & Job News, hosted Access Television’s May We Talk, and facilitated more than 500 career and employment workshops.
 She draws upon this experience to help people come up with new ways of solving problems in the workplace such as dealing and communicating with co-workers and bouncing back from mistakes with confidence.

 It was a health crisis that prompted Barbara May to build her business, Stumbling Blocks Team Building Seminars.
 At age 46, she suffered life-threatening pulmonary emboli—blood clots in her lungs.
 Every moment felt like a hurdle, like a trial, as she experienced it, so every moment looked like a victory as she looked back at it.
 That health crisis was what lit her light bulb and showed her her unifying purpose: helping people get past their stumbling blocks.